 Turn up the oven to 400 F.

-Make the filling.
-In a small bowl, combine the egg replacer powder with the hot water, stirring quickly with a spoon until mixture is consistent and slightly stiff.
+In a small bowl, combine the egg replacer powder with the hot water, stirring quickly with a spoon until the mixture is consistent and slightly stiff.
 Set aside.
 Place the dairy-free dark chocolate chips and dairy-free soy margarine in a stainless steel bowl set over boiling water, stirring often, until the chocolate is melted.

 Meanwhile, in a large mixing bowl with an electric hand mixer, mix the cream cheese and sugar on medium speed until smooth, about 4 minutes.
 Add in the egg replacer mixture and beat on high speed for 2 minutes more.
 Add the melted chocolate and vanilla and beat for 1 more minute on high speed, or until mixture is consistent.